rmorse/babel-plugin-jsx-template-vars/README.md

-# Babel JSX Template Props
+# Babel JSX Template Vars
 A Babel transform for rendering a template friendly version of your JSX app.
 Useful for generating a Mustache based pre-render for achieving SSR in environments which don't support JavaScript rendering (e.g. PHP).

-## What are template props
+## What are template var
-The idea is that this transform will replace selected props (across the components you specify) with a placeholder string such as `{{name}}`.
+The idea is that this transform will replace selected variables (across the components you specify) with a Mustache tags such as `{{name}}`.

 This should be used in a pre-render build of your application, where you would save the html output to a file to be rendered later via your server.

-Replacing props with template tags allows you to render your application via the [Mustache](https://mustache.github.io/) templating engine, which can be processed and rendered in almost any server environment.
+Replacing variables with template tags allows you to render your application via the [Mustache](https://mustache.github.io/) templating engine, which can be processed and rendered in almost any server environment.

 This technique suits simpler/smaller applications as there are **a fair few limitations**.